 Students can satisfy the Cornerstone requirement by taking either IND 101 Cornerstone A: Foundations course or IND 301 Cornerstone B: Pathways course.
-The purpose of the Cornerstone course is to provide students with the foundational skills and resources for academic and career success, and assure a "smart start" to the Excelsior University academic experience, Excelsior has implemented a Cornerstone course requirement.
-All students who enroll in an undergraduate degree program will be required to complete a Cornerstone course with a grade of C or better, in their first term of credit-bearing activity after admission to Excelsior University.
+The purpose of the Cornerstone course is to provide students with the foundational skills and resources for academic and career success, and to assure a "smart start" to the Excelsior University academic experience.
+All students who pursue an undergraduate degree program will be required to complete a Cornerstone course with a grade of C or better, in their first term of credit-bearing activity after admission to Excelsior University.